gsknnft/QWormhole/README.md

 - `qwormhole_lws.node` (libwebsockets raw socket backend, preferred, cross-platform: Windows/macOS/Linux)
 - `qwormhole.node` (libsocket backend, Linux/WSL only)

+macOS runners always bypass the libsocket target; they will build the libwebsockets backend when toolchains are present and fall back to TS otherwise.
+On Linux/WSL you can still disable libsocket explicitly via `QWORMHOLE_BUILD_LIBSOCKET=0` if you only need libwebsockets.

 Build on Windows (libwebsockets):
 ```bash